 - 10(1) Anyone wishing to be heard before Council shall submit a written request to the Chief Administrative Officer, at least six (6) days prior to the meeting which identifies the issue or topic to be addressed, unless otherwise invited by Council to attend. - (2) Delegation requests shall be reviewed during the Agenda review meeting described in section 8(3) and may be approved, referred to Administration, or refused.
 If a delegation request is referred to Administration or refused, the reason(s) shall be communicated to the requestor(s).
-Further, approved delegations may not necessarily be scheduled on the date of the requested meeting. - (3) Delegations are requested to provide presentation material to Administration at least six (6) days prior to the scheduled delegation to ensure the material is included in Council's agenda package. - (4) No delegation shall be scheduled for a period of more than thirty (30) minutes unless, in reviewing the agenda for the meeting, exceptional circumstances are approved and a longer delegation period is warranted. - (5) All delegations shall address, and be directed by, the Chair.

-- (6) During the delegation, the matter at hand may not be debated by Members, nor shall the Chair recognize any motions pertaining to the matter. - (7) Matters brought forward by a delegation may be discussed, debated and decided upon during the disposition of delegation business portion of the Agenda, unless the matter appears elsewhere in the Agenda. - (8) Any party wishing to attend Council as a delegation is restricted to one presentation on the same topic every six months.
+Further, approved delegations may not necessarily be scheduled on the date of the requested meeting. - (3) Delegations are required to provide presentation material to Administration at least six (6) days prior to the scheduled delegation to ensure the material is included in Council's agenda package.
+If the delegation is making a verbal presentation, the written delegation request noted in 10(1) will be included in the agenda. - (4) No delegation shall be scheduled for a period of more than fifteen (15) minutes unless, in reviewing the agenda for the meeting, exceptional circumstances are approved and a longer delegation period is warranted. - (5) All delegations shall address, and be directed by, the Chair. - (6) During the delegation, the matter at hand may not be debated by Members, nor shall the Chair recognize any motions pertaining to the matter. - (7) Matters brought forward by a delegation may be discussed, debated and decided upon during the disposition of delegation business portion of the Agenda, unless the matter appears elsewhere in the Agenda. - (8) Any party wishing to attend Council as a delegation is restricted to one presentation on the same topic every six months.
 Under exceptional circumstances, Council may vary this restriction in the event that new or compelling information is brought to light which would warrant allowing the party to be present as a delegation again within the six month period.
-This restriction shall not apply when the Council specifically, by resolution, invites a party to attend a meeting as a delegation.
+This restriction shall not apply when the Council specifically, by resolution, invites a party to attend a meeting as a delegation. - (9) Administrative and consultant presentations are not subject to the delegation provisions prescribed in this bylaw.